priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Regular Expressions

 ### Pattern Matching
+**Concept**: Using regular expressions to find, match, and extract patterns from text using special syntax and metacharacters.
 **Analogy**: Like a smart search function that can find patterns, not just exact matches.
 ```python
 import re